cauyrd/ScanIndel/README.md

 * vt (https://github.com/atks/vt)
 * pysam python package (https://code.google.com/p/pysam/)

 All softwares above are assumed to be installed in your searching path.
 Ask your admistrator for assistance if necessary.

-__Note__: if using BAM file as input, BWA and SAMtools are not required for running ScanIndel
+__Note__: if using BAM file as input, BWA is not required for running ScanIndel

 Getting Soure Code
 ------------------